 The menu displays the current path of the folder and the three buttons Restore Default, Move and Find Target.

 Restore Default simply moves the files back to the default location of the folder.
-Move will open a file browser with the option to pick a new folder where there files will be stored from then on while Find Target opens a Windows Explorer window with the folder selected.
+Move will open a browser with the option to pick a new folder where there files will be stored from then on.
+Find Target finally opens a Windows Explorer window with the folder's contents.

-The path to the new folder can also be pasted directly into the form.
-Selecting a new folder and clicking apply will open a Move Folder query that displays the old and new folder location and the option to move all files that are currently in the folder to the new location so that they can programs that need to access them can do so after the move.
+The path to the new folder can also be pasted directly into the form if you select the move option.
+Selecting a new folder and clicking apply will open a Move Folder query that displays the old and new folder location and the option to move all files that are currently in the folder to the new location which is useful if you want the files to be available in the new location.

 It is recommended to move the files if they need to be accessed by applications or services which is for instance the case for the save game folder or some of the other user folders.